SmartGate: History

 The first trials of SmartGate began in 2002 with Qantas aircrews.
 The trials were expanded in 2004 to include over 1,000 Qantas platinum frequent flyers, and in 2007 it was launched to the public at Brisbane Airport.

 Since October 2005, Australia has issued only biometric passports, called ePassports.
 As the validity of Australian passports do not exceed 10 years, all previous Australian passports have now expired and all valid passports are now biometric.

 In May 2015, the Australian Government announced that SmartGate will be launched at air and sea ports, using solely biometrics to identify and process arriving passengers, with a goal of processing 90% of air travellers automatically by 2020.
 The introduction of biometric arrivals, under the Seamless Traveller initiative, is expected to cost approximately AU$93.7m over 5 years and be completed by March 2019.

 Eligibility

-Australia
+Australia (SmartGates)

-Travellers are required to hold an ePassport, a valid Australian visa (except for Australian and New Zealand citizens) and complete an arrival card.
-The system requires travellers to look as much like their passport photo as possible, which may require removing glasses or hats when using SmartGate.
+SmartGates are operated by the Australian Border Force and are available at various airports upon arrival and departure.
+The system requires travellers to look as much as their passport photo as possible, which may require removing accessories such as glasses, hats, or masks when using the SmartGate.

+Requirements

+Departing travellers, regardless of age and nationality, can use the SmartGates if they have an ePassport or machine-readable passport and can independently use the machine.

+As of June 2025, previous eligibility criteria for arriving travellers based on nationality have been removed.
+All travellers holding an ePassport or machine-readable passport are now eligible to use arrival SmartGates.

+Children aged 7 and over may also use arrival SmartGates and kiosks when entering Australia, provided they are accompanied by a parent or legal guardian, possess an ePassport, and are taller than 110 cm.